cjue25/cjue25.github.io/README.md

-This is my web to write the learning notes: https://cjue25.github.io/
+This is my website for learning notes: https://cjue25.github.io/